The Farmers Screen for Fish Hatcheries

-The Farmers Screen can greatly reduce hatchery operation and maintenance costs for water diversions from rivers or streams that supply fresh water to hatchery ponds.
-Read more about the Farmers Screen installation at the Oregon Department of Fish and Wildlife’s Oxbow Fish Hatchery on Herman Creek, a tributary to the Columbia River.
+The Farmers Screen can greatly reduce hatchery O&M costs for water diversions from rivers or streams that supply fresh water to hatchery ponds.
+A great example of this kind of application is the installation at the Oregon Department of Fish and Wildlife’s Oxbow Fish Hatchery on Herman Creek, a tributary to the Columbia River.